axelarnetwork/axelar-contract-deployments/xrpl/docs/custom-token-link.md

 axelard tx wasm execute $XRPL_GATEWAY '{"register_token_instance":{"token_id":"'$TOKEN_ID'","chain":"'$CHAIN'","decimals":15}}'
 ```
 **_NOTE:_**
-The decimal presicion of `15` is hardcoded to avoid double scaling between the XRPL contracts and ITS Hub.
+The decimal precision of `15` is hardcoded to avoid double scaling between the XRPL contracts and ITS Hub.
 Future release of
 XRPL contracts will use directly the ITS Hub instance allowing for user specified values.

 ### 7. XRPL Remote Token Registration